rails/rails/guides/source/maintenance_policy.md

 should only contain the changes needed to ensure the app is secure so that it's easier for applications to remain upgraded.

+Old releases will not follow this new policy:

+1. Rails 6.1 will reach end-of-life in October 2024
+2. Rails 7.0 will reach end-of-life in April 2025
+3. Rails 7.1 will reach end-of-life in October 2025

 End-of-life Release Series
 --------------------------